Spasticity and Traumatic Brain Injury

 It is important to get the advice of a physician or therapist on what physical treatments are correct and safe.

-Medication may help control spasticity but may have side effects, and is probably most useful when you have spasticity in several parts of your body.
-Common side effects, such as sleepiness, might be more intense after a brain injury.
-You should discuss the benefits and side effects of various medications with a physician.
+Medications may help control spasticity but may have side effects and are probably most useful when you have spasticity in several parts of your body.
+Common side effects, such as sleepiness, may be more of a problem after a brain injury.
+You should discuss the benefits and side effects of these medications with a physician.
 Appropriate medications may include:

 • Baclofen (Lioresal®)